elunna/nerfhack-changelog/README.md

 * Flint stones can be struck (applied) against objects made of iron, producing sparks (fire).
 This can scare certain monsters away who fear fire.
 (Spork/THEM)
 * Boulders deal 1+5d4 damage instead of 1d20.
 * Cursed gems count as attacks when thrown at unicorns.
+* Significantly lowered the odds of luckstones generating randomly; increased the odds of other gray stones

 ## NEW ITEMS